 Sweden is one of the most overlooked destinations by international students.
 There are a number of benefits that come with studying in Sweden.
 If you are an aspiring student of medicine, Sweden might be the right choice for you.
 Here is all you need to know:

 The Universities in Sweden are some of the best in the world, and their rankings among the lists of top universities are perfect indicators to that.
-Eight of them are ranked by the QS world ranking for top 1000 universities.
-Coming to Europe, three of those universities rank among top 50 universities in Europe, competing with its counterparts like UK, France and Germany.
+Eight of them are ranked by the QS world ranking for the top 1000 universities.
+Coming to Europe, three of those universities rank among the top 50 universities in Europe, competing with their counterparts like UK, France, and Germany.
 This goes to show that education in Sweden is on par with the international standards, with uncompromised quality and excellent research facilities.
 There are more than 900 English taught courses in Swede for international students.